 Figure 3.5 Sample for Izod Impact Test (a) Schematic and (b) Sample piece

+CHAPTER FOUR:

-CHAPTER FOURRESULTS AND DISCUSSION
+RESULTS AND DISCUSSION

 4.1 Results

 This chapter presents a comprehensive analysis of the mechanical performance of the date seed nanoparticle reinforced Al alloy 3004, both in as-cast and annealed conditions.
 The reinforcement content was varied (5%, 10%, 15%, 20% and 25% by weight), and annealing treatment was applied at 260°C for 2 hours.
 The results obtained for the various test carried out are presented in Table 4.1 – 4.4 and in Figure 4.1 – 4.4.